lambduli/minilog/README.md

 > For the implementation write up see: [the write up](./WRITEUP.md).

-It is very much a subset of Prolog, at least in terms of a syntax.
+It is very much a subset of Prolog, at least in terms of the syntax.
 The biggest (intended) difference in terms of a runtime behaviour is the strict `occurs` checking.
 Unlike Prolog, Minilog does not accept infinite terms.